simotrone/grav-plugin-import/README.md

 # Grav Import Plugin

 This plugin allows you to import YAML and JSON files into the header of your pages, facilitating custom actions/settings.
+This fork is now the master repository for this plugin in GPM.

 There are no dependencies